NADOs and the Anti-Doping Community

 With that encouragement, and with the support of the World Anti-Doping Agency (WADA), including a multi-year financial grant, the project board moved to make iNADO operational.
 In May, 2012, iNADO’s founding CEO was hired.
 Membership to the Institute was formally opened.

-iNADO´s office is located in Bonn, Germany.
-Up to 2020, iNADO was composed by 66 member NADOs and 14 Regional Anti-Doping Organisations.
-In 2020, as a non-for profit organisation under the laws of the United Kingdom, iNADO became a non-for profit organisation under the laws of the Federal Republic of Germany and will operate as iNADO e.V. as of January 1st 2021.
+iNADO´s office is located in Bonn, Germany. iNADO is composed by 62 Member NADOs and 14 Regional Anti-Doping Organisations.
+As of January 1, 2021, iNADO e.V. operates as a non-for profit organisation under the laws of the Federal Republic of Germany.

 For more information on members of iNADO please check out our members section.